juju/docs/src/en/reference-install.md

 ```

 !!!
 Note:
-    The `--classic` flag is not supported on all distros.
-In that case, you'll
+    In the advent that option `--classic` is not supported on your chosen
-    need to use `--devmode` instead.
+    distros, use the `--devmode` option.

 For CentOS, you can download Juju from the following archive and install it
 manually: